Advice on the use of individually named patient supplies versus stock medication for residential custodial settings

 Substance misuse services

-The medicines for for opiate substitution and alcohol detoxification are Controlled Drugs (CD) (schedules 2,3 and 4) and these are never held IP in any prison.
+The medicines for opiate substitution and alcohol detoxification are Controlled Drugs (CD) (schedules 2,3 and 4) and these are never held IP in any prison.
 Every prison is expected to host patients needing these treatments and all prisons will hold these medicines so using a stock supply is the safest and most reasonable system.

 For releases both planned and unplanned, national substance misuse guidance states the need for ensuring continuity of supply via short term discharge supplies or FP10 use with access to community services.